 Two factors drove this.
 They occurred after a highly polarized and divided Brexit referendum.
 Jeremy Corbyn and Boris Johnson are the politicians driving the polarization.
 Both evoke strong feelings.

 7) Undoubtedly, Labour's support is shallow.
 Disillusionment with politics and politicians is almost universal in the UK.
-But is Labour's support shallower than in 2019?
+But is Labour's support somewhat shallower than in 2019?

 One hint is included in Ashcroft's poll.
 In 2024, 25% of Labour voters said it was slightly harder to decide how to vote in this election than usual.
 However, in 2019, that figure was 44%.
 For every Corbyn enthusiast who filled rallies or went to Glastonbury, there was another reluctant Labour voter.
 In 2019, at least some in Labour were convinced the party would lose.